Elkhan Zeynalli: Revival in 2023

-After six years of silence following his moving to the USA, Qaraqan made a resurgence in the late 2023 releasing his new track "Söz" and ten more songs after that.
-His new presence in the social media is a comprehensive project and not a simple musical or literary career.
-The aim of this project is to gather together the most active and capable youth of Azerbaijan.
-Thousands of people have already gathered under the name of First Degree.
-Among these youth, there are directors, artists, students and businessmen, athletes and musicians, schoolchildren and bright-minded young people.
-First Degree is the first phase of a pre-planned project and Qaraqan is keeping the future a secret for now.
-Everyone is invited to the First Degree and there is no eligibility rules.
-The ultimate aim of Qaraqan's new movement is to bring about a Renaissance in Azerbaijan.
+After six years of silence following his move to the USA, Qaraqan made a resurgence in late 2023, releasing his new track "Söz" and ten more songs after.
+His new presence on social media is a project.
+The aim of this project is to gather together the youth of Azerbaijan.
+Thousands of people have gathered under the name of First Degree.
+Among these youth, there are directors, artists, students, businessmen, athletes, musicians, schoolchildren, and young people.
+First Degree is the first phase of a pre-planned project, and Qaraqan is keeping the future a secret.
+Everyone is invited to the First Degree, and there are no eligibility rules.
+The aim of Qaraqan's new movement is to bring about a Renaissance in Azerbaijan.

-A part of this movement concerns creation of a new, decentralized and free publication platform called "Intibah" (eng Reneissance).
-The purpose is to encourage intellectual people to submit their literary works and have a chance to be published in this platform founded by Qaraqan.
+A part of this movement concerns the creation of a new, decentralized, and free publication platform called "Intibah" (eng Renaissance).
+The purpose is to encourage intellectual people to submit their literary works and have a chance to be published on this platform founded by Qaraqan.